 Whilst there has been a reduction in primary aggregate sales, there has been a parallel growth in construction and demolition waste recycling in the county.
 There are now 9 major recycling sites in the county with a minimum permitted capacity of at least 743,250 tonnes.
-This includes two new sites approved in 2012/13.
+This includes two new sites approved in 2012/13 whose production figures could total another 100,000 tonnes per annum to be added to the 0.524 million tonnes in 2012.
 A further site near the border with Leicestershire has been submitted for planning approval and if permitted could add a further 25,000 tonnes per annum of capacity.

-Based on the NPPF guidance Warwickshire will plan to produce 0.688 million tonnes per annum throughout the plan period.
-For crushed rock it is not possible to work out a 10 year rolling average unless the figures for Warwickshire, Staffordshire, Herefordshire and Worcestershire are aggregated.
-The joint 10 year average figure for crushed rock is 0.86 million tonnes per annum.

-The figure takes into account the other relevant local factors described above including the increase in production of recycled aggregate in the county and the limited take up of sand and gravel reserves by the minerals industry in the county.
+Based on the NPPF guidance Warwickshire will continue with the sand and gravel and crushed rock apportionments set out in the 2003 Guidelines up to 2016.
+Beyond 2016, the Council will base its sand and gravel and crushed rock provision on a ten year rolling average of past sales.
+Currently this would be 0.751 million tonnes per annum for sand and gravel and 0.93 million tonnes per annum for crushed rock (as a combined figure with Staffordshire County Council) although as it is a rolling 10 year average it will vary year on year.
+This figure takes into account the other relevant local factors described above including the increase in production of recycled aggregate in the county and the limited take up of sand and gravel reserves by the minerals industry in the county.